pabloskewes/dotfiles/README.md

 #### Using Git Aliases

-To streamline your workflow, you can set up Git aliases that allow you to clone repositories using the appropriate SSH key without manually specifying the full URL.
-Add the following aliases to your Git configuration (`~/.gitconfig`):
+To streamline your workflow, this repository includes Git aliases that allow you to clone repositories using the appropriate SSH key without manually specifying the full URL:

 ```plaintext
 [alias]